The biggest secrets that we keep are those we’re keeping from ourselves. We all lie to ourselves on a daily basis.

 My brother didn’t.
 He seems to be blessed with a deeply compassionate heart and an understanding that if people aren’t somehow performing in one area, they’re not to be punished, but rather understood, listened to and helped.

-Before I go on, my mum’s late sister, like her name and appearance was the sun in her family’s galaxy.
+Before I go on, my mum’s late sister, nicknamed “Sunny” was the sun in her family’s galaxy.
 She was a fashion model in the 70s, married briefly to a famous singer.
-She traveled the world, lived the glamorous life and always looked incredible, not ever a hair out of place.
+She travelled the world, lived the glamorous life and always looked incredible, not even a hair out of place.
 When I first moved back to Istanbul, she worked her magic on me, and we attended a glamorous fashion show, where for the first time as an adult I felt beautiful again.

-So after a brief trip to Istanbul in April this year, I joined the family WhatsApp group called La Sagrada Familia for “The Holy Family” in Spanish, also the name of the Gaudi cathedral in Barcelona.
+So after a brief trip to Istanbul in April this year, I joined the family WhatsApp group called La Sagrada Familia for “The Holy Family” in Spanish.

 The exchanges I had in the WhatsApp group were sacred in retrospect as they’ve given me a tremendous understanding of the environment mum was brought up in where she inevitably must’ve felt she didn’t fit in.